All Episodes

 They want to take care of you.

-Well, what if you don't have health care and you live in Alabama or you live in the Missouri or you live in Michigan?
+Well, what if you don't have health care and you live in Alabama or you live in Missouri or you live in Michigan?

-Who's gonna pay for it?
+Who's going to pay for it now?

 That's a great idea.

-I never thought about the notion I apologize.
+I never thought about the notion.

-Until you said it.
+That's where you said it.

 I have a very dark, twisted way of thinking.